Structures

 Specifying a user defined structure in the input file

-Structures can be specified directly in the input file using the <user-structure> element, which is customized using several additional elements.
-This is illustrated in the following block, which defines a conventional unitcell of the rocksalt structure for GaN.
+Structures can be specified directly in the input file using the <user-structure> element, which is customized using several additional (optional) elements.
+This is illustrated in the following block, which defines a conventional unitcell of the rocksalt structure for GaN, allows atomic relaxation and sets target values of atomic forces property to 0.
 It is taken from one of the examples:

 <user-structure id="B1">